-Refuse storage is located at the ground floor on the left of the main entrance of the building.
+Refuse storage is located on the ground floor on the left of the main entrance of the building.
 The access for the occupant is via an internal door located in the entrance lobby whilst an external door guarantees safe and secure storage of refuse and easy collection of the bins on the appropriate days.
-More detailed information can be found within the Transport Assessment accompanying this application.
-A cycle store is provided at the rear of the ground floor for a total of 20 cycle spaces.
+A cycle store is provided at the rear of the ground floor for a total of 14 cycle spaces.
 This store provides accessible, secure, safe and sheltered cycle parking for the development which exceeds the LBH Local Plan standards.
+In addition to this, 2 visitor cycle spaces are provided at the front of the building near the green area of the main entrance.